diegoacastro/poverty_vs_satellite_images/Readme.md

 + Donwload nighttime lights data: https://ngdc.noaa.gov/eog/viirs/download_dnb_composites.html
 + Download poverty proxies:
 	+ https://sidra.ibge.gov.br/  (number of the tables as on the report)
 	+ http://app4.cidades.gov.br/serieHistorica/ (in the link "municipios", download the variables IN049_AE, IN055_AE and IN084_AE)
 + Download shape files for Brazil, Bahia and Rio Grande do Sul: https://portaldemapas.ibge.gov.br/ (click on "Organização do Território" -> "Malhas territoriais" -> "Malha de municípios")
 + Download file with geographic coordinates of each city (city centre) of Brazil: ftp://geoftp.ibge.gov.br/estrutura_territorial/localidades/Shapefile_SHP/BR_Localidades_2010_v1.shp

-## Save data in the correc directories
+## Save data in the correct directories

 First, save files in the correct directory for Rio Grande do Sul: